yiliu1998/ATTweights/README.md

 # ATTweights
-An R function and illustrative example for weighted ATT methods (a generalization to the conventional ATT)
+An R package with illustrative example for weighted ATT methods (a generalization to the conventional ATT)

 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat[at]gmail[dot]com, if you have any questions).
 In addition, please cite the following paper: